leoboehm/hobbydevs/SAD.md

 The architectural details will be described in the following sections.
 This includes the class diagrams which gives an overview about the whole project.

 ## 2. Architectural Representation
-As we develop a Chross-Plattform mobile ab MVVM is the pattern of choice.
+*As we develop a Chross-Plattform mobile ab MVVM is the pattern of choice.
-It allows us to decouple the UI (View) from the Business Logic (Model/ViewModel).
+It allows us to decouple the UI (View) from the Business Logic (Model/ViewModel).*

-Xamarin provides MVVM for our purposes.
+*Xamarin provides MVVM for our purposes.*

+In Progress (change text & image)
 ![mvvm]

 ## 3. Architectural Goals and Constraints
-As we use Xamarin we don't have any MVC tool.
+In Progress

 ## 4. Use-Case View

 ### 4.1 Use-Case Realizations

-![oucd2]
+In Progress

 ## 5. Logical View

 ### 5.1 Overview
 n/a

 ### 5.2 Architecturally Significant Design Packages
-The class diagram; containing all Data Access Objects, Models and Controllers that we will need to finish for the basic functionality:

-![Class Diagram]
+In Progress

 ### 5.3 Pattern
-We’ve choosen a service locator pattern to be used on our server.
-This pattern is typical for C#.

-The service locator pattern is a design pattern used in to encapsulate the processes involved in obtaining a service with a strong abstraction layer.

-This pattern uses a central registry known as the "service locator", which on request returns the information necessary to perform a certain task.

-The approach simplifies component-based applications where all dependencies are cleanly listed at the beginning of the whole application design, consequently making traditional dependency injection a more complex way of connecting objects.

-Therefore we rebuild our InfrastructureInitializer to a SocketServerFactory.
-![patternserver]

-As we already used some patterns since the beginning of development, we decided not to compromise the code integrity completely.
-Therefore not realy much changed in our code.

-![patternclass]
+In Progress

 ## 6. Process View
 n/a

 ## 7. Deployment View
-![client/server]
+In Progress

 ## 8. Implementation View